Reset the Walbro Carburetor to Default Settings

 Walbro Carburetor Acceleration

 Idle the engine for a few seconds, then give it full throttle.
 The engine speed should ramp up to full speed within a few seconds.
 If it hesitates, turn the idle speed adjustment screw counterclockwise, no more than the width of the adjuster screw’s slot at a time, until you get a smooth acceleration.

 Run the engine at full throttle for a few seconds, then let go of the throttle.
 The engine speed should return to a smooth idle in two seconds or so.
 If it’s slow to return to idle or idles erratically, adjust the idle speed adjustment screw, no more than the width of the adjuster screw’s slot at a time, until you get a smooth deceleration.

 Double Check the Idle Speed

 Turn the screw clockwise to speed up the idle, and counterclockwise to slow it down.
 If your equipment has a clutch that engages automatically when the engine speeds up, you’ll want to adjust the idle speed just below the threshold of where the clutch engages.
-If not, you’ll want to adjust it to the lowest speed that the engine runs smoothly.
-Walbro Carburetor Troubleshooting manuals can be found in the manuals section for the relevent Walbro model.
+If not, you’ll want to adjust it to the lowest speed so that the engine runs smoothly.
+Walbro Carburetor Troubleshooting manuals can be found in the manuals section for the relevant Walbro model.